CMcDonald-1/CMcDonald-1.github.io/_pages/about.md

 More recently, I am interested in mixing time guarantees of sampling approaches for multi modal and non-log concave target densities.
 What methods are most effective to produce samples from such difficult densities?
 Traditional MCMC methods can have difficulty exploring the full state space and can get trapped in local modes of the log likelihood.
 Time varying transition rules, annealing, optimal transport, and score-based methods all present interesting alternatives to produce samples for such densities beyond traditional MCMC.

-I received my undergraduate degree in Applied Mathematics and Engineering from Queen’s University in 2017, and my Master’s in Applied Science from Queen’s University in 2019.
+I received my undergraduate degree in Applied Mathematics and Engineering from Queen’s University in 2017.
+I also received my Master’s in Applied Science, specializing in Mathematics and Engineering, from Queen’s University in 2019.
 In 2019 I moved to New Haven, CT where I am currently pursuing my PhD at Yale University.

 For more information, please see my [Publications](https://cmcdonald-1.github.io/publications/) page, [CV](https://cmcdonald-1.github.io/assets/pdf/CV_2022.pdf), or [LinkedIN](https://www.linkedin.com/in/curtis-mcdonald-010a63254/) profile.